rapka/polemics-md-wiki/content/People/Eliezer Yudkowsky.md

 In 2017, Yudkowsky made a [Reddit post](https://www.reddit.com/r/rational/comments/5txz0t/hsf_th_perilous_waif_a_charming_new_novellength/)recommending a science fiction book called The Perilous Waif.
 In response to a [now-deleted comment](https://web.archive.org/web/20170221152340/https://www.reddit.com/r/rational/comments/5txz0t/hsf_th_perilous_waif_a_charming_new_novellength/) about the book's sexual content, Yudkowsky replied that the book is "basically safe for work".

 The Perilous Waif is a book about a genetically enhanced transhuman 6 year old girl whose genetic enhancements cause her to look 13.
-There are several parts in the book where
+There are several parts in the book where the protagonist is exposed to sexual situations, with one of the characters referring to her as a "loli" at one point.
+The book's appendix also features a section where the author hypothesizes about potential future genetic enhancements to genitals.